 Olmos Basin Park has an historical significance like several other San Antonio Parks.
-Nearly one century ago a surprising rainfall led to massive flooding in the heart of the city.
-The park now contains a dam which is always on guard, protecting The River City from destructive flooding.
+Nearly one century ago, a surprising rainfall led to massive flooding in the heart of the city.
+The park now contains a dam which is always on guard, protecting the River City from destructive flooding.
 Without the dam at Olmos Basin Park, the San Antonio Riverwalk and downtown area, would not be as magnificent as they are today.

-- Alamo Heights Bark Park
+- Take your furry friend to the Alamo Heights Bark Park

 Olmos Basin Park can be located between the Alamo Quarry, and the San Antonio Zoo.
 It is a short drive north of downtown, and connects Olmos Park with Alamo Heights.
 The park has a few amenities, and seems to have been a popular social gathering area in the past.

 There is a 1.5 mile concrete path which extends from the Alamo Quarry, and forms a loop around the sports fields at the south end of the park.
 The dam is beyond the woods, but you will not see it from the path.
 In order to see the dam, you will need to walk, or drive along Olmos Drive.

 The History of Olmos Basin

-As long as there is not a heavy rainfall, there are several thing to do at Olmos Basin Park.
-The 1.5 mile concrete path provides an easy hike through the partially wooded area.
+As long as there is not a heavy rainfall, there are several things to do at Olmos Basin Park.
+The 1.5 mile concrete path provides an easy walk through the partially wooded area.
 The path is handicap accessible, and easy for beginners.

-The Bark Park is a great place to let your pup play off leash with some other dogs from Alamo Heights.
+The Bark Park is a great place to let your pup play off-leash with some other dogs from Alamo Heights.
 We met a dog named, Indy.
 Coincidentally (or not), this happens to be one of the greatest characters of all-time, who was also named after a dog.

 If you are not into dog parks, or hiking with dogs, you can also bike, picnic, play ball, or bring your kids to the playground.
 If you’re feeling adventurous, take a stroll through the woods and get a closer look at the Olmos Dam.

 If you are looking for things to do nearby Olmos Basin Park there are several.
 North of the park you can eat, or shop inside the Alamo Quarry Market.
 On the weekends you may find a local farmers market.
 Directly south of the park you can find The Blue Hole at Headwaters Sanctuary.
 South of that you will find the San Antonio Zoo, the Japanese Tea Garden, Botanical Garden, and the DoSeum.

-The Olmos Dam is the first line of defense and helps keep these areas safe, and dry from potential flooding.
+The Olmos Dam is the first line of defense and helps keep these areas safe and dry from potential flooding.
 It continues to withstand the test of time ever since the tragic flood of 1921.
 In San Antonio we are really good at remembering the Alamo, but we also need to remember Olmos Basin Park and Dam.